bucs110fall2024/final-project-1-guy-army/template_final_project-master/README.md

 ## Project Description

-An endless runner sidescroller with obstacles to avoid, and upgrades to make your character stronger after they die for future runs
+An endless runner sidescroller with obstacles to avoid, coins to collect, and upgrades to make your character stronger after they die for future runs
 ***

 ## GUI Design